new-church/sc-www/content/news/why-no-images.md

 Well, actually, NO, it would not be good to grab any image.
 It would be good to be mindful of the following.

-Just because something is easy to find and access and download from the internet doesn't make it okay to use it or free to use without permission from the creator.
+Just because something is easy to find and access and download from the internet doesn't make it okay to use it or free to use without permission from its creator.

 Copyright protects creations (i.e. their creators) of works of art, for example photos, literature, books, poems, newspaper articles, drama performances, music, etc, unless the artist has specifically issued the work with a Creative Commons type of free public use licence.
 Otherwise the work will be automatically covered by the copyright act as soon as they are created.